Skip to main content Skip to local navigation

 Lorna Marsden

-Each generation tends to think that their challenges are “unique”, but they seldom are.
+Each generation tends to think that their challenges are “unique,” but they seldom are.
 For example, in the ‘50s the number of women in the paid labour force was low, but many adult women worked before and after marriage, or if they were widowed or deserted (divorce was very difficult).
-They often faced laws and customs baring them from jobs.
-In my generation, many more of us said, “We're going to work in all occupations and regardless of marital status.”
+They often faced laws and customs barring them from jobs.
+In my generation, many more of us said, “We’re going to work in all occupations and regardless of marital status.”
 Where rules had to be changed to permit married women to work, such as teaching, we lobbied for change.
-We thought we faced new problems, but many women of the earlier generation had faced the challenges of working life too.
+We thought we faced new problems, but many women of the earlier generation had faced the challenges of working life, too.
 All problems have historical roots that are important to understand when trying to make changes.

 I urge young feminists to analyze the issues they find crucial – and then look at the roots of that issue in history and in the social and economic structures.
 From that analysis, sort out how to tackle the problem.
 In my opinion, demonstrations are not the most effective way of creating change.
 Wasting your time and effort is an awful error.
 Life is too short for that!
-What you really need to do is get laws and regulations changed
+What you really need to do is get laws and regulations changed.

 Sometimes you can get a change just by going and seeing the right people with a well-prepared brief.
-Proposing a constructive way forward, in a written document i.e., a policy or action brief, is usually the most effective way to dismantle barriers to women’s equality.
+Proposing a constructive way forward, in a written document, like a policy or action brief, is usually the most effective way to dismantle barriers to women’s equality.
 One has to propose a workable solution to the system, and, in some cases, this demands personnel changes to really tackle important problems.

 For women who don’t have access to decision makers or who have barriers to the resources to creating concrete, workable courses of action, it is important to find or found the right group who will do that work.